Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_john.md

 - **What Can Be Improved:** Like Eva and Cassie said -- a little bit more information on Persian and how it differs in syntax and your target structure would be helpful.
 As far as removing non-communicative acts from the data, have you considered throwing out sentences for which the Persian or English length is under a certain point?
 This will probably get rid of some actual speech in subtitles, but under a certain point, I don't think you'll be gleaning very much anyway based on your interest in similies.
 You could also pick certain idioms in either English and/or Persian to focus on (which will narrow down your search considerably).
 You could also tie in the structure of idioms in Persian (if there is a certain structure) and target chunks or text that has that specific structure.
 Not sure if any of this is helpful, but I think it might narrow down what you have to process and analyze.
 - **What I Learned:** There are chunkers in Python!
 It makes sense, since people have done a lot of parsing and annotating in the past.
 But I never thought to look.
 Very neat.

+#### Thank's again!
+I've still got a lot to work on and appreciate your feedback!
+I'll make sure to get that file about Persian to y'all.

 ### Patrick's visit 4.2.2019
 - __What I like:__ The data seems to be really well processed and your code is well explained.
 - __Areas of improvement:__ As other people have said, some additional info on Persian would be useful.